Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Experiment

+\textbf{Scalability of learned embeddings.} We apply a simple linear classifier to directly classify learned embeddings.
+The classifier consists of a linear layer, a batch norm layer and a linear layer.
+We arrive at a competitive accuracy of 89.63\% with the fine-tuning result of 93.39\% on ModelNet-40.
+Similar to the observation in the large pre-training model CLIP~\cite{radford2021learning}, fine-tuning helps the pre-trained model to achieve better performance on specific sub-tasks, while directly using learned features also is a sub-optimal but efficient choice.

-\textbf{Ablation study on LA and Contrastive Loss.} We use LA to aggregate neighbor point features.
-To verify the effect of LA, we use the same network architecture to test the accuracy of LA and max pooling.
-As shown in Table~\ref{table:Contrastive loss}, regardless of pre-training, the accuracy of using LA is higher than that of using max pooling, which verifies that LA can better preserve the local structure of the point cloud.
+\textbf{Effect of the learnable aggregation.} We deploy LA to aggregate neighbor point features.
+We apply the same network architecture to compare the accuracy of LA, max pooling, and attentive pooling~\cite{hu2020randla}.
+As shown in Tab.~\ref{table:Contrastive loss}, regardless of pre-training, the accuracy of using LA is higher than that of using max pooling or attentive pooling.
+The observation verifies that LA can better preserve the local context of the point cloud.
+There are 3 LA modules in our model and concrete numbers of learned $\alpha$ in each layer are 0.6996, 0.6503, and 0.5500 from shallow layer to deep layer in the encoder.
+It means that in shadow layers, max pooling plays an important role to reduce the redundant points, and in deep layers, average pooling is as important as max pooling to aggregate the feature.

-We apply Contrastive loss to narrow the distance between similar samples and widen the distance between different samples.
+\textbf{Effect of the contrastive loss.} We apply the contrastive loss to narrow the distance between similar samples and widen the distance between different samples.
 The encoder can extract more robust embedding from data, which can improve downstream tasks.
-We use the segmentation task on Shapenet-Part to confirm our method.
-We train two pre-trained models with or without Contrastive loss and then fine-tune the two models in the same experimental settings, and finally compare the segmentation accuracy of the two models.
-Results are shown in Table~\ref{table:Contrastive loss}.
-We note that both pre-training and Contrastive loss can improve the segmentation task, which verifies our idea.
+We train two pre-trained models with or without the contrastive loss and then fine-tune the two models on ShapeNet-Part, and finally, compare the segmentation accuracy of the two models in Tab.~\ref{table:Contrastive loss}.
+We observe that the contrastive loss can further improve the segmentation performance.

-\textbf{Ablation study on Denoising Block.} The visualization results are shown in Figure~\ref{fig:denoise}. a) is the original point cloud, and b) is the generated point cloud obtained by the network without the denoising module. c) is the generated point cloud obtained by the network with the denoising module.
-We can find that there is a noise point circled in the red circle of b) and there is no such point in c).
-The denoising module pulls the noise point back to the center of the point cloud, which verifies the effect of the denoising module.
+\textbf{Effect of DenoiseBlock.} The visualization results are shown in Fig.~\ref{fig:denoise}. a) is the original point cloud, and b) is the generated point cloud obtained by the network without the denoising module. c) is the generated point cloud obtained by the network with the denoising module.
+We can find that there is a noise point circled in the red circle of b).
+The denoising module successfully pulls the noise point back to the point cloud by considering the global feature.